 We would like to thank everyone who contributed to the research and invite you to watch this space!
-We will be sharing more results from the survey on this page including a summary report, in November 2020.
+We will be sharing more results from the survey on this page including a summary report, in early-mid 2021.

 We hope that this research not only addresses key knowledge gaps but also inspires action.
 We believe that we can improve the mental health of young people living with HIV if we listen to young people and work together to adopt the research recommendations.

-If you have any questions or would like to learn more, get in touch with Nadege or Molly:
+If you have any questions, would like to request a copy of the full length report or would like to learn more, get in touch with Nadege or Molly:

 Nadege Sandrine Uwamahoro, PhD candidate and campaigner with the Youth Stop AIDS student society at Newcastle University, N.S.Uwamahoro2@newcastle.ac.uk